ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    - For other distributions, check the OS vendor documentation.

-8. Discover the device by using the Target IP address that was obtained from the {{site.data.keyword.slportal}}.
+8. Discover the device by using the Target IP address that was obtained from the {{site.data.keyword.cloud}} console.

    A. Run the discovery against the iSCSI array.
     ```
-    iscsiadm -m discovery -t sendtargets -p <ip-value-from-SL-Portal>
+    iscsiadm -m discovery -t sendtargets -p <ip-value-from-IBM-Cloud-console>
     ```
     {: pre}